yiyaozzz/juliet-landing/app/README.md

 - Use `npm run cf-typegen` whenever you add KV namespaces, R2 buckets, or environment bindings so server-side TypeScript stays accurate.
 - The repo keeps placeholder directories (`public/images`, `public/icons`, `src/components/sections`) tracked for the follow-up stories that add real assets and JSX sections.
+- Fonts: we ship subsetted Poppins 400/600/700 weights (`public/fonts/poppins/`).
+To regenerate, run `pyftsubset` against the source TTFs (see command examples in docs) or swap in a single variable file if you need the full weight range.